realworldocaml/book/en/12c-sexprs.md

 Uncaught exception:

   (Sexplib.Conv.Of_sexp_error
-   (Sexplib.Sexp.Annotated.Conv_exn foo.scm:3:4
+   (Sexplib.Sexp.Annotated.Conv_exn example.scm:3:4
     (Failure "int_of_sexp: (Failure int_of_string)"))
    not-an-integer)
 ```

-In the above error, "foo.scm:3:4" tells us that the error occurred on
+In the above error, "example.scm:3:4" tells us that the error occurred on
-"foo.scm", line 3, character 4, which is a much better start for
+"example.scm", line 3, character 4, which is a much better start for
 figuring out what has gone wrong.

 ## Sexp-conversion directives